-So here we are in April and the legal job market is busy.
+So here we are in March and the legal jobs market is busy.
 Jobs for newly qualified solicitors are out there and, although some firms are already making decisions about their own NQs, the season is still young – the NQ job market is very lively, and it’s all still to play for.
 We’ve seen plenty of NQ solicitor jobs in Leeds city centre as well as in other regions in the North, too.

 That said, if you’re a trainee solicitor qualifying this year then it’s definitely time to start thinking about where you’d like to be for your first NQ position.
 There are many reasons why you might have decided to put your applications in later, but let’s be honest: there’s no denying that the applications process can feel like a long, thankless slog.

 But don’t despair: actually starting an application is often the hardest part of the entire process.
 Getting your applications off the ground can be made much easier by giving yourself good tools to work with – and the most important of these is a solid, well-written legal CV.

 So, what are our tips for writing a solicitor CV?
 Read on for advice from our team of legal recruitment professionals…

 What sort of information should I include in my solicitor CV?

 All in all, the best way to write a really impressive CV is to keep content factual.
 Avoid too much personal conjecture and limit any content about yourself that can’t be verified objectively.
 Detail of experience is paramount for your CV; save the rest for other areas of your application.

 A good CV will hinge on a logical structure, so be sure to include all your relevant personal contact information, as well as your academic history including dates, grades and establishments.
 You should also include your current position and job title, and, if you have undertaken a non-traditional training contract, provide some additional detail to explain the range of work you have covered.